Feyerabend/logic/VIEWPOINT.md

 From the east, a bright light from the sun shines on the bright yellow facade of the university building.
-It is Monday morning, July 2, 1984, and *the Second International Conference in Logic Programming* is about to begin in Uppsala.
+It is Monday morning, July 2, 1984, and *the Second International Conference in Logic Programming* is about to begin in Uppsala ...

 [description of something in the conference from proceedings??]
 The conference did not go unnoticed.
 Computer Sweden, the then Swedish news agency in newspaper format for the computer area, made a report.
 Even Sweden's Television had a feature in the news program Rapport.
 Even at this time, it was quite unusual for a conference to be noticed by the national media.